-When repairing your credit, it’s possible to go it alone, searching through credit reports line by line for incorrect information and then filing disputes on your own.
-It’s far less of a headache to hire a credit repair company to do all the legwork for you.
-Find out why it can be advantageous to hire a credit repair company, and how legitimate companies go the extra mile to fix your credit report.
+When repairing your credit, it’s possible to go it alone, searching through your reports line by line for incorrect information and then filing disputes on your own.
+It can be far less of a headache to hire a credit repair company to do all the legwork for you.
+Find out why it can be advantageous to hire professional credit repair service, and how legitimate companies go the extra mile to fix your credit report.

-When a credit repair company begins working for you, they immediately pull your credit report from all three credit bureaus (Equifax, Experian, and TransUnion).
-The team reviews your reports to identify potential mistakes and errors.
-This can take a few days to complete, as they look for mistakes in the credit history, duplicate accounts and expired negative items.
+Then the team reviews your reports in detail to identify potential mistakes and errors.
+This can take a few days to complete, as they look for things like mistakes in your payment history, duplicate accounts and expired negative items.

 If they identify errors on any of your reports, they’ll collect any documentation that you have, which will support your dispute.
-Once they have the documentation, they send it to the three bureaus and work with them to determine if the item or items should be removed from your credit report.
+Once they have the documentation, they send it to the three bureaus and work with them to determine if the item or items should be removed.

-The best credit repair companies review all three reports from each of the three bureaus, because they might not all contain the same information.
+The best companies review all three reports from each of the three bureaus because they might not all contain the same information.
 Each credit reporting agency has its own “data furnishers.”
 That’s what industry experts call banks, credit unions, savings and loan institutions, mortgage lenders, and credit card issuers.
+Not all furnishers report to all three bureaus.
 If the company does not review all three reports, errors could be missed.

 To be clear, there’s nothing that credit repair companies do that you can’t do on your own.
-Everything a credit repair company can do for you, you can do yourself for free.
+Everything a third party can do for you, you can do yourself at no cost.
 However, doing the work on your own can be a lot of work.
 You also may not have as much success making disputes yourself, which means negative information may remain and continue impacting your score.
-Hiring a professional credit repair service often increases your chances for success.
+Hiring a professional repair service often increases your chances of success.

 In a word, yes.
 These companies employ attorneys that are licensed to work in many states, or only provide services in one state.
 These attorneys understand the nuances of the trade and the law.
-Their experience makes them more effective when they’re negotiating with lenders on your behalf.
+Their experience makes them more effective when they’re disputing negative information on your behalf.
 These attorneys also apply provisions within federal consumer protection laws to help you improve your credit history.

 The study also found that one in four consumers had errors that could negatively impact their credit score.

 You may have decided that you’d rather employ a credit repair company instead of taking the free credit repair option and doing all the work yourself.
 But you have questions.
 How can you tell if a business is legitimate or some front for a scam artist?
-Are the services affordable?
-Let’s find out.
+Are these services affordable?
+Here’s the breakdown…

 Five steps the best credit repair companies won’t take